 Other risks and potential complications in a facelift procedure include poor wound healing and loss of natural facial skin in a particular treated area.
 At the site of incisions, temporary or permanent loss of hair could occur.
 Fluid or blood accumulation during recovery could lead to an infection.
 In some cases, the scars may be more obvious.

 Prolonged swelling in the treated areas, persistent pain and discomfort, irregularities of the skin, discoloration of the skin in the treated area, and complications with sutures are other risks.
 In rare cases, cardiac and pulmonary complications, or deep vein thrombosis may occur.
 Cosmetic Surgery Associates provides facelift procedures in a safe and professional setting to patients in Northern Virginia, Fairfax, Alexandria, VA, Chevy Chase, Rockville, MD, and nearby areas.

 Reducing the Risk with Skin Adhesives

 The cosmetic surgeon may make use of fibrin sealants, which are also known as tissue glue or skin adhesive.
-These sealants are designed hold tissue layers together and reduce post-surgical bruising.
-When the layers of tissue are adhered together with fibrin sealants, it leads to diminished surgical bleeding.
+These sealants are designed to hold tissue layers together and reduce post-surgical bruising.
+When the layers of tissue adhere together with fibrin sealants, it leads to diminished surgical bleeding.
 Plastic surgeons and other general surgeons have been using fibrin sealants for several years with successful results.

 If you would like to learn more about plastic surgery procedures performed by Plastic Surgeons Franklin D. Richards, M.D. and A. Dean Jabs, M.D. please visit https://cosmeticplastics.com/ or http://breastaugmentationmd.com/